netdata/netdata/src/database/engine/README.md

 The memory we saved with the above is used to improve the LRU cache.
 So, although we reserved 32MiB for the LRU, in bigger setups (Netdata Parents) the LRU grows a lot more, within the limits of the equation.

 In practice, the main cache sizes itself with `hot x 1.5` instead of `host x 2`.
-The reason is that 5% of main cache is reserved for expanding open cache, 5% for expanding extent cache and we need room for the extensive buffers that are allocated in these setups.
+The reason is that 5% of main cache is reserved for expanding open cache, 5% for expanding extent cache and we need Room for the extensive buffers that are allocated in these setups.
 When the main cache exceeds `hot x 1.5` it enters a mode of critical evictions, and aggresively frees pages from the LRU to maintain a healthy memory footprint within its design limits.

 #### Open Cache